Skip to main content

 yield page

-1. When running on Airflow, the start and end values are controlled by Airflow and dlt state is not used.
+1. When running on Airflow, the start and end values are controlled by Airflow and the dlt state is not used.

-Let's generate a deployment with dlt deploy zendesk_pipeline.py airflow-composer and customize the dag:
+Let's generate a deployment with dlt deploy zendesk_pipeline.py airflow-composer and customize the DAG:

 @dag(